Luke-yuliu/luke-yuliu.github.io/about.md

 permalink: /about/
 ---

-Inspired to be a black belt as a #Kungfu Tester. #KungfuTesting
+Inspired to be a black belt Kung Fu Tester. #KungfuTesting #功夫